jasonftl/football-match-tracker/README.md

 **Important Privacy Note:**
 - **Match data including player names is sent to AI service**
 - Data may be used by AI provider for model training
-- **You must have permission from players' parents/guardians before using this feature**
+- **You must notify parents/guardians that you will be using first names (not full names) and that AI may use this data for training**
-- **Strongly recommended: Use first names only, not full names**
 - Consider data sensitivity before generating AI reports
 - Feature is optional - traditional export still available